-Producer Price Inflation MoM in the Euro Area averaged 0.21 percent from 1995 until 2022, reaching an all time high of 5.40 percent in October of 2021 and a record low of -2.10 percent in April of 2020.
+Producer Price Inflation MoM in Euro area averaged 0.23 percent from 1995 until 2023, reaching an all time high of 5.40 percent in October of 2021 and a record low of -3.00 percent in October of 2022.
 This page includes a chart with historical data for Euro Area Producer Price Inflation MoM.
-Euro Area Producer Price Inflation MoM - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.
+Euro Area Producer Price Inflation MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Producer Price Inflation MoM in Euro area is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Euro Area Producer Price Inflation MoM is projected to trend around 0.40 percent in 2023 and 0.30 percent in 2024, according to our econometric models.
+Producer Price Inflation MoM in Euro area is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.